 It is a well-established argument that efficient gender equality strategies should aim at increasing the number of women in scientific 'gate-keeping' positions.
 Gate-keeping refers to the control of the definition of merit and the means of exercising academic power, influencing or controlling "the access to a particular scientific field, allocation of resources and information flows, content and development of a field, and external image of a field" (cit. after Kalpazidou Schmidt 2012: n. p.).
-Hence, gate-keeping positions include not only the top management of research institutions and evaluation panels of research funding agencies but also "committees which set the research agenda, are involved in the shaping of the future of their institution by hiring new researchers and teachers, serve as tutors for Master's and PhD students or have a high visibility, such as: strategy committees of national science foundations, national academies, academic and research institutions or advisory boards of research and/or education ministries or the European Commission; hiring committees for faculty and research positions, but more especially also committees who make decisions and/or recommendations on leading research positions; tenure and promotion committees; PhD committees; committees for (re) designing curricula; review boards for research proposals, review boards of journals; prize committees; programme committees which decide on whom to invite as (key note) speakers" (European Commission 2012a: 31).
+Therefore, gate-keeping positions include "committees which set the research agenda, are involved in the shaping of the future of their institution by hiring new researchers and teachers, serve as tutors for Master's and PhD students or have a high visibility, such as: strategy committees of national science foundations, national academies, academic and research institutions or advisory boards of research and/or education ministries or the European Commission; hiring committees for faculty and research positions, but more especially also committees who make decisions and/or recommendations on leading research positions; tenure and promotion committees; PhD committees; committees for (re) designing curricula; review boards for research proposals, review boards of journals; prize committees; programme committees which decide on whom to invite as (key note) speakers" (Structural change 2012: 31).

-The presence of a critical mass of women in decision-making roles is believed to be one of the factors of enabling environment for advancing gender equality in science (McGregor, Bazi 2007: 24) and in the society as a whole (Williams, Diaz, Gebbie, El-Sayed 2005).
-It is argued that increasing the proportion of women in leadership positions not only increases visibility of female scientists and gives them "opportunity to influence others and affect scientific policy", but also enhances health of scientific disciplines themselves through "draw(ing) on the widest possible spectrum of talented individuals from both genders", assuring diversity of views and leadership styles and improving the research environment (Williams, Diaz, Gebbie, El-Sayed 2005: 16).
-It is also argued that better presence and visibility of women in decision-making bodies should counteract biases against female scientists, support gradual changes in stereotypes and encourage other women to pursue scientific career and to aspire to leading positions in science (Rees 2001: 58; European Commission 2008a: 27).
+The presence of a critical mass of women in decision-making roles is believed to be one of the factors of enabling environment for advancing gender equality in science (McGregor, Bazi 2007: 24).
+It is also argued that better presence and visibility of women in decision-making bodies should counteract biases against female scientists, support gradual changes in stereotypes and encourage other women to pursue scientific career and to aspire to leading positions in science (Rees 2001: 58; European Commission 2008: 27).
 Therefore, the European Charter for Researchers and the Code of Conduct for the Recruitment of Researchers (2005: 25) urges that selection committees bring "together diverse expertise and competences and should have an adequate gender balance (...)."
-However, at the same time it
+However, at the same time it is urged that "persons with disproportionate committee and administrative duties should be provided with additional research and support staff or reduced teaching assignments to ensure that their research does not suffer" (Structural change 2012: 31).